dogweather/forkful/content/en/python/good-coding-practices/organizing-code-into-functions.md

   \ to\u2026"
 lastmod: '2024-03-13T22:44:59.713079-06:00'
 model: gpt-4-1106-preview
-summary: "Organizing code into functions is about breaking down your code into reusable\
+summary: Organizing code into functions is about breaking down your code into reusable chunks with specific purposes.
-  \ chunks with specific purposes.
-We do it to make code cleaner, easier to\u2026"
 title: Organizing code into functions
 weight: 18
 ---